Integrable Deformations of Sigma Models: Bibliography and generalisations

-Current-current deformations of the WZW model preserving scale and conformal invariance, and their relation to TsT transformations and homogeneous YB deformations have been extensively studied, see, for example,~\cite{Borsato:2018spz} and references therein.
-The isotropic current-current deformation of the WZW model~\eqref{eq:lambda}, which in general does not preserve scale or conformal invariance, was first introduced in~\cite{Sfetsos:2013wia}.
-This model and its generalisations are often called $\lambda$ deformations in the literature.
-It was later understood that this deformation is related by Poisson-Lie T-duality to split inhomogeneous YB deformations~\cite{Vicedo:2015pna}.
+It was later shown that the isotropic current-current deformation of the WZW model is related by Poisson-Lie T-duality to split inhomogeneous YB deformations for suitable real forms $\alg{g}$~\cite{Vicedo:2015pna}.
 It can also be related to non-split inhomogeneous YB deformations by combining Poisson-Lie T-duality with analytic continuation~\cite{Hoare:2015gda,Sfetsos:2015nya,Klimcik:2015gba}.
-There are analogous deformations of gauged WZW models that are expected to be Poisson-Lie T-dual to split inhomogeneous YB deformations of the SSSM~\eqref{eq:ybsssm} and the $\Integer_T$ coset models~\eqref{eq:ybzt} and~\eqref{eq:ybgs}.
+There also exist analogous deformations of gauged WZW models that are Poisson-Lie T-dual to split inhomogeneous YB deformations of the SSSM~\eqref{eq:ybsssm} and the $\Integer_T$ coset models~\eqref{eq:ybzt} and~\eqref{eq:ybgs}.
 As for the PCM, the resulting deformations can be considered for any real form $\alg{g}$, including the compact real form.
+The actions of the deformed models are